 We are the principal sponsor of all FAA Safety Seminars in Rhode Island.
 Safety Seminars are designed to promote and foster aviation safety and to refresh pilots’ aeronautical knowledge and skills.

 RIPA holds a dinner meeting on the second Tuesday of each month (with the exception of July and August) highlighted by noted guest speakers from the aviation community.
-Dinner is $25 per person, $45 per couple, or $5 for just coffee and dessert.
-Cocktails are at 6:30, Dinner is at 7:00, and the Meeting/Presentation is at 8:00 PM.
+Dinner is $30 per person, or $5 for just coffee and dessert.
+Cocktails are at 6:00, Dinner is at 6:30, and the Meeting/Presentation is at 7:00 PM.
 See the listings on our Meetings & Events page for more details.

 The Plane Paper